 2. Operational risk

 Strategic asset plans are prepared for each property and fund, and are reviewed annually.
-The plans align to Cromwell’s five-year corporate strategy as well as the sustainability plan and risk register.
+The plans align to Cromwell’s corporate strategy as well as the sustainability plan and risk register.

 - Ensuring compliance with statutory reporting and performance standards;